Sabina-0219/Sentiment-Analysis-System/README.md

 ## Setup
-You can clone and run my project in your local computer with Git and Python installed.<br/><br/>Or<br/><br/>
+You can clone and run my project locally with Git and Python installed on your computer.<br/><br/>Or<br/><br/>
-If you do not previously use Colab before, just create an account with your Google account.
+You can run my project on Colab.
+If you are new to Colab, just create an account with your Google account with just less than 1 minute.
 And follow these simple steps: <br/>
 - Open my project in Google Colab<br/>
 - Make a copy to your Google Drive Colab notebooks folder<br/>
 - Run the code.
 Don't forget to change runtime type to GPU